StanfordDataCompressionClass/notes/src/lossless_iid/huffman.md

     return decoded_symbol, num_bits_consumed
 ```

-Some observations:
+Looking at the new decoding pseudo-code, we see following observations:
 1. The `state_size=3` corresponds to the maximum depth of the prefix-free tree.
 2. The `state` is the first `3` bits of the `encoded_bitarray`.
-We use the `state` as an index to query thr `decode_state` lookup table to obtain the `decoded_symbol`
+We use the `state` as an index to query thr `decode_state` lookup table to obtain the `decoded_symbol`.
 3. As the `state` is sometimes reading in more bits that what we wrote, we need to output the `num_bits_consumed` correctly to be `codelen_table[decoded_symbol]`.

 One natural question is why should the `decoded_symbol = decode_state[state]` operation output the correct state?
 The reason is because of the prefix-free nature of the codes.
 So, if we look at the entries in `decode_state` table corresponding to `B`, we see that these are `100, 101` both of which start with `10` which is the codeword corresponding to `B`.

-Based on first looks the decoding is indeed simpler; but we have to pay some cost.
+Based on first look, the decoding is indeed simpler with this new decoding procedure, but we do have to pay some cost.
 The cost is in terms of memory consumption.
-For example: we now need to maintain a table `decode_state` which has size $2^{|maxdepth|}$.
+For example, we now need to maintain a table `decode_state` which has size $2^{|maxdepth|}$.
 This is clearly more memory than a typical prefix-free tree.
 In a way we are doing some caching.
-But, for caching to work properly, the table sizes need to be small.
+But for caching to work properly, the table sizes need to be small.
 The bigger the lookup table, the slower the table lookup is.
 So, practically the maximum leaf depth needs to be kept in check.

 Thus, practically we want to get a Huffman tree with a maximum leaf depth constraint.
-Typically the depth is also set to be `16` or `24` so that it is a byte multiple.
-More details are in this blog entry by Fabian Giesen on Huffman coding: [https://fgiesen.wordpress.com/2021/08/30/entropy-coding-in-oodle-data-huffman-coding/?hmsr=joyk.com&utm_source=joyk.com&utm_medium=referral](https://fgiesen.wordpress.com/2021/08/30/entropy-coding-in-oodle-data-huffman-coding/?hmsr=joyk.com&utm_source=joyk.com&utm_medium=referral)
+Typically, the depth is also set to be `16` or `24` so that it is a byte multiple.
+For more details on efficient Huffman Coding, we encourage the reader to have a look at this blog entry by Fabian Giesen on Huffman coding: [https://fgiesen.wordpress.com/2021/08/30/entropy-coding-in-oodle-data-huffman-coding/?hmsr=joyk.com&utm_source=joyk.com&utm_medium=referral](https://fgiesen.wordpress.com/2021/08/30/entropy-coding-in-oodle-data-huffman-coding/?hmsr=joyk.com&utm_source=joyk.com&utm_medium=referral).